dev-cycles/contextive/src/vscode/contextive/README.md

 ##### Combined words as a single term

-Sometimes, the combined term needs it's own unique definition - just add it to your definitions file, and Contextive will work out that the more precise match is the one you want, decluttering your hover panel.
-For example, once `LegMagnitudePolicy` is defined, the definitions of `Leg` and `Policy` will no longer be shown:
+Sometimes, the combined term needs its own unique definition - just add it to your definitions file, and Contextive will work out that the more precise match is the one you want, decluttering your hover panel.

+It can be added to your definitions file as either separate words (e.g. `Leg Magnitude Policy`) or as `PascalCase` or `camelCase` (e.g. `LegMagnitudePolicy`).
+Either way, once it's defined, the definitions of `Leg` and `Policy` will no longer be shown:

 ![Example of hovering over an exactly matching combined word.](images/leg_magnitude_policy_example.png)

-This also now works for `snake_case` even if the term is defined in `PascalCase`:
+This also now works for `snake_case` code:

 ![Example of hovering over an exactly matching combined word in snake_case.](images/leg_magnitude_policy_snake_case_example.png)